What is South Park Ambulance District?

 How is SPAD funded?

 SPAD receives funds generated by property tax and fees for service (see Billing & Frequently Asked Questions page).
-The mill levy is 3.749 mills.
-The mill levy for SPAD is the lowest mill levy for any emergency services provider in Park County and has not been raised since formation of the District in 1991.
+The mill levy is 9.5 mills.
+The mill levy was raised with overwhelming support from the residents in a May 2018 special election.

 For additional property tax information: Park County Assessor Website